DEgITx/cpk/README.md

 * Using external effective build managers: like cmake, mingw32.
 * Easy to use configuration for packages: json based package config (very similar to npm).
 * Use the builded packages and libraries in your project with simple `cpk command` alias.
 For example: `cpk cmake -G Ninja ../` will apply all needed libraries in your project.
+* Use GPT to search packages by description and your needes without actual knowing of package name.
+* Generate example code using GPT to any of the libraries right after library installation.

 ## Download/install